Oded2/Code-Vault/README.md

 # Code Vault

+# This project is still a work in progress!

 This repository contains random projects created for fun.
 Each project is built using HTML, CSS, and JavaScript and offers unique features and functionalities, all made possible by Svelte.
-You can check out the website at https://oded.benamotz.com.
+You can check out the website at https://code-vault-svelte.netlify.app.

 ## Installation